wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/storage-nodejs-use-table-storage-web-site.md

 * How to work with the Azure Table service

-* How to use the Azure CLI to create a web site.
+* How to use the Azure CLI to create a web app.

 By following this tutorial, you will build a simple web-based "to-do list" application that allows creating, retrieving and completing tasks.
 The tasks are stored in the Table service.